the-xkcd-community/the-red-spider-project/Readme.md

 suggested procedures, and so on and so forth.

 A general rule of thumb: look at what the others do.

-#### Obtaining the project ####

-Easy.
-Either download the source tree as a zip file from the GitHub project page, or install Git (if you don't have it yet) and run the following command in the directory of your choice:

-    git clone git://github.com/the-xkcd-community/the-red-spider-project.git

-Alternatively, if you plan to contribute to the project you may create a GitHub account (if you don't have one yet), fork the project and clone your fork to your computer instead.

-#### Installing the software ####

-Run `./setup.py` from the root directory of your copy of the Red Spider Project (you can leave out the `./` part in Windows).
-Read what it says and follow the instructions.

-#### Running the software ####

-Run the `rsshell` command that you installed with `setup.py`.
-After that you can run any program from the `bin` directory by just typing its name.
-Alternatively, you may also `cd` to the `src` directory and execute development versions of the programs in there.
-Leave the subshell with `exit`.

 #### Creating something of your own ####